pkgw/cranko/book/src/jit-versioning/index.md

 ```

 This tactic isn’t strictly necessary for just-in-time versioning concept,
-because in principle we can preserve the release commits just through the Git
+because in principle we can preserve the release commits through Git tags alone.
-tag(s) associated with each release commit.
-But it becomes very useful for
-navigating the release history.
+But it becomes very useful for navigating the release history.

 ## The workflow in practice